 The current Small Cap Indexes continued to target securities of companies in the full market capitalization range of USD 200-1,500 million that defines the small cap universe under the current Small Cap Index methodology.
 The changes resulting from the May 2007 SAIR of the current Small Cap Indexes were made available on May 3, 2007, along with the final pro forma list of constituents of the MSCI Global Investable Market Indexes.
 In order to minimize reverse turnover, the May 2007 SAIR for the Small Cap Indexes used the same Global Minimum Size Requirement and other investability screens that were applied in the construction and maintenance of the Provisional Small Cap Indexes.
-Only securities that were constituents of the Industry Group representation closer to 40%, if necessary.
+Only securities that were constituents of the Provisional Small Cap Indexes were added to the Small Cap Indexes to bring the Industry Group representation closer to 40%, if necessary.
 Potential deletion of a security from the Small Cap Indexes due to excessive industry group representation was considered only if it was not a constituent of the Provisional Small Cap Indexes.